vyorkin/tiger/README.md

 # tiger

+A small functional language.

+# references

-A small functional language that I'm going to implement while reading the Modern Compiler Implementation in ML by A. Appel.
+Modern Compiler Implementation in ML by A. Appel.